Phoenixxo/PhoenixBeats/README.md

 Must have **Python 3.7** or higher.

-There is requirements file I have setup so in the terminal all you have to run is:
+There is a requirements file I have setup so in the terminal all you have to run is:

 ```
 pip3 install -r requirements.txt